Sammaye/laravel-gridview/README.md

 This plugin will not perform filter or search logic for you.

-So, as an example (do not actually use this), if you grid was called `user`:
+So, as an example (do not actually use this), if your grid was called `user`:

 ```php
 $users = User::query()